-Yet, when Trinny and Susannah returned a few weeks later, those circumstantial parts of someone’s life had often changed anyway.
-The participants did lose weight, become more sociable, had better relationships, and so on.
+Yet, when Trinny and Susannah, return to visit a few weeks later, those circumstantial parts of someone's life had often changed anyway.
+Some people did lose a little weight, others became more outgoing, more sociable, relationships improved…

-Those women created what they thought they wanted in their lives without focusing on the change in any way whatsoever.
+Those women created what they thought they wanted in their lives as soon as they realised they could be happy without it.